Project Scope Management – definition, importance, processes & tips

 The project scope statement

-The scope statement is used to indicate the expected results, assumptions, constraints, and other important factors under which the project will be delivered.
+The scope statement indicates the expected results, assumptions, constraints, and other important factors under which the project will be delivered.

-It also explains the project boundaries, establishes work responsibilities of each team member, and procedures to be followed during the project lifecycle.
+It also establishes the project boundaries, responsibilities of team members, and procedures to be followed during the project lifecycle.

 It can also be referred to as the scope statement, the statement of work, or terms of reference.